Vivek02Sharma/Mobile-user-behavior-prediction-using-ANN/README.md

 - **Streamlit**: A great framework for creating web applications.
 - **Keras/TensorFlow**: Used for training and building the neural network model.

+## 📒 Google Colab Notebook

+For a more interactive experience, you can also run the Mobile User Behavior Prediction models in a Google Colab notebook.
+[NOTEBOOK LINK](https://colab.research.google.com/drive/1UMZGGWVr5kCBiR--RiiGiScc4NZs7fX7?usp=sharing)

+This notebook allows you to experiment with the code and datasets without setting up a local environment.